nshafer/lotechnica/content/Web/phoenix_library_dev.md

 Now let's look at 3 different ways of configuring a development setup.
 In each example our goal is to be able to publish a module called `MyLibrary` in a package named `:my_library`.
-The hex package format basically requires a "mix.exs" with a few keys defined, and a list of dependencies that are required by your package.
+The hex package format basically requires a "mix.exs" with a few keys defined, a list of dependencies that are required by your package, and of course some code, typically in "lib/".
 These dependencies will be installed along with your package when someone does a `mix deps.get` after adding your package to their list of dependencies, so you should be careful with these dependency requirements.

 See the [hex publishing guide](https://hex.pm/docs/publish) for more information than we'll cover here.

 ## Option 1: Sibling projects